MicrosoftDocs/customer-insights/ci-docs/data/managed-identities.md

 Customer Insights - Data is migrating from Azure Private Link to managed identities for Azure resources.
 Managed identities is the recommended way to connect to Azure resources behind a firewall using a restricted service principal that can only be used between two designated endpoints.
 The credentials for the service principal can't be exported or viewed.

 > [!NOTE]
 > During the migration, you might set up connections using Azure Private Link or managed identities.
-When setting up a connection to you Azure storage container, **Enable private link** indicates you'll use Private Link.
+When setting up a connection to your Azure storage container, **Enable private link** indicates you'll use Private Link.
 Go to [Set up an Azure Private Link](private-link.md). **This storage account is behind a firewall** indicates you'll use managed identities.
-This article explains the set up process.
+This article explains the set up process for managed identities.

 Managed identities provide an automatically managed identity in Microsoft Entra ID for applications, such as Customer Insights - Data, to use when connecting to resources that support Microsoft Entra authentication.
 The managed identity can't be accessed or used outside of its configured endpoints.
 Learn more in [Managed identities for Azure resources](/entra/identity/managed-identities-azure-resources).